sled-rs/sled-rs.github.io/friction.md

 using for their own purposes.
 Everyone loves a good puzzle!
 The Rust ecosystem is particularly maniacal in this regard.
 It's good.

-In building puzzle crates, I've found a few techniques to be quite helpful in really challenging users to make progress in their own efforts to write programs.
+In building high-friction crates, I've found a few techniques to be quite helpful in really challenging users to make progress in their own efforts to write programs.
 Use these techniques wherever possible in publicly exported code: